 Length of time to get a check

-The Screening Unit finishes most check applications within three weeks.
-It can longer than this if there is a lot of information to assess or it is complex.
+We finish most check applications within three weeks.
+It can take longer than this if there is a lot of information to assess or it is complex.

 Processing can take longer than three weeks if:

 - other agencies (like SA Police or other government departments) or individual applicants take a long time to provide information to us

 - a large number of applications are submitted at the same time (for example, January to April is usually a busy time of year)